Access Pismo Public Records Portal

 Before submitting a request for records:

-- Please visit our Public Records Portal or Document Center to see if the records are readily available for download.
+- Please visit our or Document Center to see if the records are readily available for download.

-- Please attempt to make a focused and specific request for records.
-The Public Records Act provides that a records request must reasonably describe an identifiable record or records, and not be overly broad.
-However, an agency must offer assistance to a requestor in focusing their request if needed.
+- Please make a focused and specific request for records.
+The provides that a records request must reasonably describe an identifiable record or records, and not be overly broad.

-- Please indicate whether you seek copies of the records, or prefer to inspect them in our offices before deciding whether to request copies.
-If you seek copies, please indicate whether you desire electronic delivery or hard copies.
-In most cases, there will be no charge for electronic records; there may be a fee for duplication of hard copies.
+- Copies and fees: Please indicate whether you seek copies of the records, or prefer to inspect them in our offices before deciding whether to request copies.
+Copies of records will be delivered in digital format if no preference is indicated.
+In most cases, there will be no charge for electronic records; there may be a fee for production of hard copies or compilation of electronic data.

 To submit a request: